Balbriggan: Milling

 Balbriggan was the location of the 19th century Smith's Stocking Mill, which made stockings as well as men's "Long-Johns" called Balbriggans.
 These are often mentioned in John Wayne films – 'he put his balbriggans on' – and both Queen Victoria and the Czarina of Russia also wore "Balbriggans".
 Balbriggan's strong textile connections also include the linen & cotton manufacturing of Charles Gallen & Company, which in 1870, purchased the existing weaving mill and associated facilities built by Baron Hamilton.
 The firm became famous as the finest linen weavers in Ireland and had customers all over the world.
 They were also suppliers of linens to the Vatican, Embassies of Ireland and the US, and fine hotels worldwide.
 The business continues today from another location as the old mill in the town centre has been redeveloped.

 Sack of Balbriggan

-During the Irish War of Independence, members of the Black and Tans (former British soldiers recruited into the Royal Irish Constabulary (RIC) as special constables) stationed at the nearby Gormanston Camp attacked Balbriggan in reprisal for the murder of an RIC policeman on 20 September 1920.
+During the Irish War of Independence, members of the Black and Tans (former British soldiers recruited into the Royal Irish Constabulary (RIC) as special constables) stationed at the nearby Gormanston Camp attacked Balbriggan in reprisal for the murder of an RIC Deputy Inspector Peter Burke on 20 September 1920.
 The event, known as the sack of Balbriggan, resulted in the destruction of 54 houses and a hosiery factory along with the looting of four pubs by the Black and Tans.
 Two residents of Balbriggan, dairyman Séamus Lawless and barber Sean Gibbons, were bayoneted to death by the Black and Tans during the attack.
-A plaque on Bridge Street in the town commemorates their murder.
-After it occurred, the attack received international attention due to Balbriggan's close proximity to foreign news correspondents based in Dublin.
+After it occurred, the attack received negative international attention due to Balbriggan's close proximity to foreign news correspondents based in Dublin.
+Images of the burnt out town were published around the world causing international outrage.
 A delegation from the United States pledged to rebuild thirty homes in the village and a local factory.